safahichri2001/FaceRecognition-system/README.md

   <li>📱 <strong>Mobile App Integration:</strong> Connect with mobile app for managing reservations</li>
   <li>📝 <strong>History Management:</strong> View and manage access history via text files</li>
 </ul>
+## 🔐 Liveness Detection

+We use a spoof detection model via <a href="https://huggingface.co/" target="_blank">Hugging Face</a> to ensure that access is granted only to real, live users.
+If a printed photo or screen is detected, access is denied immediately.

+---

+## 🖥️ GUI Demo

+The system includes a simple graphical interface built with <strong>Tkinter</strong>:

+- 📷 Live webcam feed
+- 🔓 "Login" and 🔒 "Logout" buttons
+- 🛑 Detection of spoof attempts
+- ✅ Display of success or ❌ error messages

+---

+## 📱 Mobile Integration

+This system is integrated with a mobile app to:

+- 🏢 Manage coworking space reservations
+- ⏱️ Track access and exit times
+- 🔄 Sync logs to a mobile dashboard

+💡 <em>The mobile app handles authentication and scheduling while the face recognition system ensures secure physical access.</em>

+---

+## 📦 Dependencies

+- Python 3.7+
+- OpenCV
+- face_recognition
+- Pillow

+---

+## 🤝 Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you’d like to modify or improve.

+---

+## 🛡️ License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+---

+## 📬 Contact

+Made with ❤️ by <strong>Your Name</strong><br>
+📧 Email: <a href="mailto:your.email@example.com">your.email@example.com</a><br>
+🐙 GitHub: <a href="https://github.com/your-username" target="_blank">@your-username</a>